fedeval/integrations-challenge/connections/documentation/DEVELOPMENT_PROCESS.md

   -u SECRET_API_KEY:
 ```

-As for the cancel request, we only need to provide a PaymentIntent ID and the secret API key.
+Similarly to the capture request, we only need to provide a PaymentIntent ID and the secret API key.

 ---